 It generally takes 5-7 months to fully install your overdentures (including all consultations, surgeries, and the actual overdenture placement) due to a variety of factors including necessary preliminary procedures (longer time if you need a bone graft, for instance).
 However, it’s well worth waiting for the end results — plus you’ll get a temporary denture for the interim.

-At your second surgical appointment (in 3-6 months), your dentist will take another set of X-rays to determine if the implants are ready to receive caps.
-Once your prosthodontist gives the go-ahead, he will then expose the tops of the implants and place a collar (healing cap) on each head, which serves to guide the healing process of your gums.
+At your second surgical appointment (in 3-6 months), your dentist will take another set of X-Rays to determine if the implants are ready to receive caps.
+Once you are approved to move forward, your dentist will then expose the tops of the implants and place a collar (healing cap) on each head, which serves to guide the healing process of your gums.

 Overdentures are very comfortable and cause no pain or discomfort.
 They are also very easy to maintain and can be cleaned like normal teeth.